SouradeepSaha/SouradeepSaha/README.md

 ## I'm currently studying Computer Science at the University of Waterloo!
 - 🎤  &nbsp; If you're wondering how to pronounce my name, its "sir-deep"
 - 🔭  &nbsp; I’m currently obsessed with Neural Networks
-- 🏢  &nbsp; Currently looking for summer 2022 internship opportunities
+- 🏢  &nbsp; Currently looking for fall 2023/summer 2024 internship opportunities
 - 🥅  &nbsp; 2022 Goals: Start contributing to Open Source projects
 - 🔗  &nbsp; You can check out my personal wesbite [here][website]
 - 📥  &nbsp; You can contact me: [here][email]